Velocity Summit – 2019

 Jenny Dearborn, former Chief Learning Officer at SAP

-Fireside Chat: How are Forward-Looking Enterprises and Startups Creating New Sources of Value?
+How Forward-Looking Enterprises are Creating New Sources of Value: The Bose Story

 The pressures on organizations thirty years ago largely called for continuous and sustaining innovation, but the world has changed and the solutions optimized to innovate this way, in most cases, don’t quite cut it anymore.
 Incremental iterations on the old way of doing things aren’t keeping pace with what consumers want and how they want to get what they want.